Adenium “ Grafted” (Sabi Star/Desert Rose/Impala Lily/Kudu/Mock Azalea)

-Adenium plants are very popular due to the varied flower types.
+Adenium plants are very popular due to their varied flower types.
 Rosy adeniums are ones with multiple layers of petals.
-Rosy desert rose plants are hybrid created using cross pollination for the most part to get the usual colors and petals.
-The Adenium is one of the most grafted among ornamental plants in Asia, and for good reason.
-So many beautiful varieties of interesting colors, patterns and forms have come about.
+Rosy desert rose plants are hybrid created using cross-pollination for the most part to get the usual colors and petals.
+The Adenium is one of the most grafted ornamental plants in Asia, and for good reason.
+So many beautiful varieties of interesting colors, patterns, and forms have come about.

 Grafting is taking a branch from a known flower type adenium plant and attaching it to a standard adenium rootstock (base).
 The flowers from the grafted branch will produce the same flowers as the parent desert rose plant.
 Yes, sometimes a regular adenium seed will produce a non-standard flower type but it’s very unusual.